eudoxia0/eudoxia0.github.io/article/_posts/2022-06-26-introducing-austral.md

 1. There are no pervasive `NULL`s, and therefore no null pointer dereference errors.
 You have to use an explicit `Option` type.

-2. There is no garbage collection.
+2. There is no garbage collection, so the runtime can be thin and performance is predictable.

-3. Therefore, there is no fat runtime.

 4. There are no exceptions and no stack unwinding and no destructors.